How to Create and Execute Your First SoapUI Project Using WSDL – SoapUI Tutorial #4

 Let’s get started.

-Working with SoapUI Projects:
+Working with SoapUI Projects

-Creating a new project by adding the WSDL:
+Creating a new project by adding WSDL

 #3.
 Enter the project name (meaningful one is better)

 #4.
 Then specify the valid WSDL URL in the given text box.
-Let’s use currency convertor URL. i.e. http://www.webservicex.com/CurrencyConvertor.asmx?wsdl.
+Let’s use the currency convertor URL. i.e. http://www.webservicex.com/CurrencyConvertor.asmx?wsdl.
 (There are many other sample WSDL URLs available.
-Please check for the open source Web services available for variety)
+Please check for open source web services available for variety)

 SOAPUI Project 1

 #6.
-Once WSDL URL processing has been successful, SOAP project will be created along with the service requests.
+Once WSDL URL processing has been successful, the SOAP project will be created along with the service requests.

 The URL we used in this tutorial can be called from anywhere through the Internet.
 This web service is hosted on a web server and on calling the URL the hosted server is searched and SoapUI project gets loaded with the services contained within it as you can see below: